dbasden/sqliteredis/README.md

 Not yet functionally complete!

-(This isn't something you should use without realising the horrible, horrible implications)
+This isn't something you should use without realising the horrible, horrible implications of meshing these things together.
+The sqlite3 docs go into some detail about why it's a bad idea to back the VFS layer onto a network filesystem, and this has even more edge cases to take into account.

+I've only written this as a quick proof of concept at the expense of code quality.
+It's not as something that should ever be put into production or with data you care about.

 ### Features / Warnings / Implementation